lazy-orange/staging.lazyorange.xyz/readme.md

 In order to use for production environment you should clone this repo and rename to *production.your_domain*, change a few terraform variables and push changes to a remote origin.

 The module supports the following:
-- The module creates an AWS EKS cluster for you and adds to [Kubernetes clusters](https://docs.gitlab.com/ee/user/group/clusters/#overview) to the GitLab group
+- The module creates an AWS EKS cluster and adds to [the group kubernetes clusters](https://docs.gitlab.com/ee/user/group/clusters/#overview)
 - IAM Role with specified policy for the cluster-autoscaler service account in kube-system namespace
 - Dedicated node group for Gitlab Runner with [scaling a node group to 0](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#scaling-a-node-group-to-0) configuration
 - A collection of helmfiles to setup **Gitlab Runner**, **Cluster AutoScaler**, **CertManager**, **NGINX Ingress Contoller**

+Other benefits:
+- Gitlab Runner, CertManager, and other helm charts can be enabled or disabled by environment variable

 ## Cold start
 You should do the manual steps that are described below before to run CI pipeline.